UH-Cryptics/uh-cryptics.github.io/index.md

 ## Deployment

-A live deployment of Zeus is available at [https://zeus.uhcryptics.xyz/](https://zeus.uhcryptics.xyz/).
+A live deployment of ZEUS is available at [https://zeus.uhcryptics.xyz/](https://zeus.uhcryptics.xyz/).

 ## User Guide